hoogenboom-group/em-infrastructure/docs/Webknossos.md

 ```

 ### updating
-The webknossos version is pinned in the docker compose file, when this is changed it might be needed to run a database migration, check webknossos's changelog for this, a script is added to run migrations on the running postgres instance: `postgres_evolution.sh`
+The webknossos version is pinned in the docker compose file, when this is changed it might be needed to run a database migration, check webknossos's changelog for this.
+A script is added to run migrations on the running postgres instance: `postgres_evolution.sh`

 ### scripts
 Some other useful scripts are provided for managing the webknossos database, some of these features have been added already to the web interface however.